Leona16/AAIML/README.md

-This code creates a simple GUI that changes the font size of a label when a user blinks.
-It uses OpenCV to detect blinks through the webcam, and each blink triggers an increase in the font size of the text shown in the Tkinter window, cycling between sizes.
+This Python program uses a webcam to detect blinks in real-time using facial landmarks and updates a Tkinter GUI label's font size based on each detected blink.